 Options in protecting the mother and/or unborn baby include either abortion or divorce.

 Abortion can prevent a being from taking life, and suffering needlessly - it can also protect a mother from needless suffering.
 In an orchard, an apple tree is stripped of some of its flowers and buds to ensure that the remaining fruits mature, and mature more perfectly.
 Some tomatoes are pruned of their first flowers to ensure the plant grows to a better size.
 These are examples to demonstrate the ethical concept that if the mother anticipates being unable to raise the unborn child adequately, or that the childbirth will harm the mother physically or in her own physical, mental and emotional maturation, she may abort the pregnancy without regret.

 Divorce is an act of releasing the spouse from their duty: one parent disagrees, the duty of the father or mother may be relieved by divorce.
 The Goddess Ganges divorced her human husband, giving him the one child she did not kill - and when the father accepted the responsibility of raising the child alone, she was relieved of the burdens of that child's suffering.
-However, such a transference must be mutually agreed upon.
+However, such a transference must be mutually agreed upon accordance with marriage.